UCLL-AO-SoftwareEngineering2526/learning-materials-students/sprint-2/project/cicd/database/1-postgresql.md

   * Under "Firewall rules" check the checkbox "Allow public access from any Azure service within Azure to this server".
     This should allow our backend to reach the PostgreSQL server.
 * Click "Review + create"

+#### 2.1.B.
+Using another PostgreSQL hosting service

+You are free to choose another alternative instead.
+One such alternative is [Neon](https://neon.com/).

 ### 2.2.
 Connect to PostgreSQL in production